 If your kiddo can’t roll over

-Put him on his back always.
+Put them on their back always.
 This is so, so important.
 A lot of times I tell parents to do what’s right for them.
 In this case, that’s not true.
 Back-sleeping is crucial for safety.
-And make sure grandparents and baby sitters know, too.
+And make sure grandparents and babysitters know, too.
 Grandma probably got the exact opposite advice when you were a mere babe.

 If your kiddo can roll

 You get a pass on this one.
-You don’t need to stand over him all night long anxiously turning him from belly to back.
+You don’t need to stand over them all night long anxiously turning them from belly to back.
 Use that time for other important stuff- like streaming your favorite show on Netflix while stuffing your face with ice cream.

 Safer Bed Sharing